python/cpython/Doc/library/asyncio.rst

    :class:`StreamReader`).

-   The return value is the same as :meth:`~BaseEventLoop.create_server()`, i.e. a Server object which can be used to stop the service.
+   The return value is the same as :meth:`~BaseEventLoop.create_server()`, i.e. a :class:`AbstractServer` object which can be used to stop the service.

    This function returns a :ref:`coroutine <coroutine>`.